 - The risk of dying in a home fire is reduced by 50% in homes with working smoke alarms.

 The risk of dying in a home fire is reduced by 50% in homes with working smoke alarms.

 Recommended locations for smoke alarms

 A smoke alarm should be in every sleeping room and outside each separate sleeping area (think of the hallway where a sleeping room or group of rooms are accessed).
-Additionally, ensure you have alarms on every level of the home including the basement.
-As a general rule, large homes may need more smoke alarms than smaller homes.
+Additionally, ensure you have alarms on every level of the home, including the basement.
+Generally, large homes may need more smoke alarms than smaller homes.

 Tip: A closed door may slow the spread of smoke, heat and fire.National Fire Protection Association

 It doesn’t end with installation; most smoke alarms need regular testing and light maintenance.
 A well-covered house means nothing an alarm can’t alert you.

 If one or more of your smoke alarms is battery-operated: Please keep the batteries fresh by replacing them annually.
 And if you believe you have alarms older than ten years, now is a great time to replace them.
 You’ll be glad you did.
 Newer battery-operated devices have 10-year batteries, which better aligns with the commonly recommended device replacement period of 10 years.